hdoupe/mesh-policy/README.md

 # mesh-policy

-This repo will contain examples for applying [mesh][] to a few tax policy modeling projects.
-My goal for this project is to tie together some projects that I am familiar with in order to hone in the mesh API.
+This repo contains examples demonstrating how to apply [mesh][] to a few tax policy modeling projects.
+My goal for mesh-policy is to tie together some projects that I am familiar with in order to hone in the mesh API.
 Hopefully, the ecosystem of connected models developed here will become useful in its own right as the mesh and mesh-policy projects mature.

 [mesh]: https://github.com/hdoupe/mesh